How to Time Block To Get the Most Out of Your Homeschool Days

 In a journal-like format, or by using the guide in my time block assessment, walk through what an ideal day looks like to you.
 Get into the details here.
 What are three words you would use to describe the overall tone of your days?
 How do you feel?
 How do you interact with your kids and husband?

 Make a list of 3-4 key areas you’d like to focus on.
-Mine, for example, are family time, household responsibilities, homeschool time, office hours, and time for myself.
+Mine, for example, are family time, household responsibilities, homeschool time, office hours, and me-time.
 (Okay, that’s five. 😃)

 Another way you can create your time blocks is by the many hats you wear: